lefeverd/terraform-k8s/README.md

 Modifications include:

-- Possibility to define different server types for master and worker nodes
+- Possibility to define different server types for master, worker and storage nodes
 - Added OVH dns provider.
-- Added Wireguard rules in UFW setup.

-We don't use Terraform to create the Kubernetes cluster itself, only to prepare the nodes.
+I don't use Terraform to create the Kubernetes cluster itself, only to prepare the nodes.
-We then use `kubespray` (ansible based) to install or update the Kubernetes components.
+I then use Ansible to prepare the nodes and deploy the kubernetes cluster (`k3s`).

 <!-- TOC -->